-Is it possible to get a loan for your wedding?
+Is it possible to get a wedding loan for your wedding?

 A wedding loan is simply a personal loan that you can use to cover any wedding-related expenses, from catering to venue hire.
-The interest rates on personal loans will be determined by the loan product you apply for, as well as the lender themselves.
+The interest rates on a wedding loan will be determined by the loan product you apply for, as well as the lender themselves.
 Most online lenders will have a fast and easy application.
 Moreover, even if you have poor credit or receive Centrelink, certain lenders may still be able to consider your application.

-Monzi’s lender-finder service could potentially pair you with a credit provider offering personal loans up to $10,000.
+Monzi’s lender-finder service could potentially pair you with a credit provider offering wedding loan up to $15,000.

 How much does a typical wedding cost?